sriramab/gamamanual/Tutorial__LuneraysFlu_step1.md

 ## Model Definition

+### Project and model
+The first step of this tutorial consists after launching GAMA and choosing a workspace, to define a new project or to import the existing one.

+The concepts of workspace and projects are explained [G__Workspace](here).

+Concerning the creation of a new project, an workaround is proposed [G__GamlEditor](here).

+For people that do not want to re-write all the models but just to follow the model construction, they can just download the model project here and the follow this [G__ImportingModels](workaround) to import it into GAMA.

 ### model structure
 A GAMA model is composed of three type of sections:
   * **global** : this section, that is unique, defines the "world" agent, a special agent of a GAMA model.
 It represents all that is global to the model: dynamics, variables, actions.
 In addition, it allows to initialize the simulation (init block).